Nekomancer834/ConnectX/Documents/ConnectX-SRS.md

 ### 2.2 Product Features

 This game will have 3 major features.
 The first major feature is the ability for more than 2 players to play on the same board.
 The second major feature provided by this software will be the ability to have difficulty scaling through the use of adjustable board sizes and game features.
 The third feature of Connect X is the new GO piece and ability to add new pieces in the future.
 These pieces will add the feature of capturing pieces similar to the board game Go.
 Instead of the captured piece being removed from the board, it is instead turned into a piece of the surrounding color.
-This is to prevent modifying the game too much by dropping all the pieces in the column down a space.
+This is to prevent modifying the game too much by dropping all the pieces in the column down a space and it means people will need to team up to prevent the impending victory caused by two 3-in-a-row conditions.
 This piece increases your chances of winning while simultaneously adding pressure for the other players.
-The Go piece will be added to the game through a slider containing 3 different distribution modes: none, random, and all.
-This will add an additional level of complexity to the game while also allowing for less intense games if desired.
+The Go piece will be added to the game through a slider containing 3 different distribution modes: none, GO, random, and all.
+This will add an additional level of complexity to the game while also allowing for games closer to the original Connect 4 if desired.

 ### 2.3 User Classes and Characteristics